Install with Docker

 With Bugsink running in Docker, you can now connect it to your applications to start collecting crash reports.

 If you are running in production, strongly consider setting up a reverse proxy, such as Nginx, to handle incoming requests and manage SSL certificates.
 Notes on how to do this can be found in the production installation guide.
-Set the environment variable BEHIND_HTTPS_PROXY to true to make Bugsink aware of
+Set the environment variable BEHIND_HTTPS_PROXY to True to make Bugsink aware of

 You can also explore more advanced configurations, such as using Docker Compose or Kubernetes for orchestration.
 Feel free to customize and expand based on your environment!